HUANGXUANKUN/leetcode-summary-crawler/user-guide.md

 ## How to use
 1. In `config.cfg`, enter Leetcode username and password

-2. Download [chromedriver.exe](https://chromedriver.chromium.org/downloads) and place in the sub-directory `drivers`
+2. Download correction version of [chromedriver.exe](https://chromedriver.chromium.org/downloads) and place under the sub-directory `drivers`

 3. Run `python generator.py`